 All aircraft operators, even operators of legacy, non-e-enabled aircraft need to understand the ramifications of evolving security requirements related to continued airworthiness.
 Guidance in this area is evolving and will only become more operationally critical in the coming years.
 Security is a complex area with a great deal of fear and doubt sown by self-interested third parties.
 Aircraft cybersecurity demands a robust network security program.
 A sound strategy with guidance from a proven partner can minimize your risk.

 Not only are aircraft cybersecurity threats becoming more sophisticated, but their potential impacts are also increasing.
 Grounding a fleet because of cyber vulnerabilities that affect continued airworthiness can easily cost $100 million.
 The aviation industry has been spared from a serious cyber event, but the potential damage resulting from intentional interference is undeniable.
-As a result, the regulatory climate is one of mounting scrutiny toward Aircraft Network Security Programs (ANSPs).
+As a result, the regulatory climate is one of mounting scrutiny toward Aircraft Information Security Programs (AISPs).

 Guidance Forcing Operational Change